Batool-AA/ViaClaro/README.md

 ## How to Run

 You will first need to run `app.py` to start the Flask server.
 Then, you can access the application by running `index.html`.
 You will first have to upload your resume and click submit.
 Two buttons will show up.
 Clicking the button labelled  `Career Paths` will list the top 5 career paths that you are best suited for.
 Each career path is a clickable button which gives a short brief on what the profession is and how one might approach it.
 Clicking the button labelled `Job Recommendations` will list the top 5 job recommendations based on your skills and interests.
+Make sure to reload the webpage before uploading a different resume.

 ## Required Packages